 - Minced garlic – 1 tsp

-- Sodium chicken or beef broth – 1 cup reduced (vegetable broth is fine, too)
+- Sodium chicken or vegetable broth – 1 cup, reduced

 - Whole wheat spaghetti – 250 grams, cooked and drained